campd/itchpad/README.md

 x Aspects: Live and Project are two Aspects of a Pair.

 x Shell: A viewer for a pair.
+Would like a better name for this.

 x Editor: a single text editor

+x ShellDeck: a deck of shells.